chanyoonzhu/leetcode-python/index.md

 - problems:
     - binary search the answer: get the possible range of answer, binary search between range and see if current number can satisfy condition using greedy algorithm
         - eg: 287-Find the Duplicate Number; 410-Split Array Largest Sum|774; 778-Swim in Rising Water(graph)|875|1011|1231|1283|1300|1482|1552|1648|1802(complex)|1870; 1891-Cutting Ribbons;1723-Find Minimum Time to Finish All Jobs(hard, with backtracking); 279-Perfect Squares
-    - multiplication/division: 29-Divide Two Integers
+    - multiplication/division: 29-Divide Two Integers; 367-Valid Perfect Square;
     - arrays:
         - find target:
             eg. 34-Find First and Last Position of Element in Sorted Array; 162-Find Peak Element (unsorted); 825-Friends Of Appropriate Ages; 1060-Missing Element in Sorted Array